1inch/limit-order-protocol-utils/README.md

 `LimitOrderProtocolFacade.simulateTransferFroms()`

-There is the possibility to check limit orders validity.
+There is a possibility to check limit orders validity.
 For example: you can check that a limit order is valid by predicates.

 > **Under the hood:**